Home ยป Recipes ยป Cupcakes

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.

-Start by preheating your oven to 350ยบF and lining a cupcake pan or muffin tin with cupcake liners.
+I start by preheating the oven to 350ยบF and lining a cupcake pan with liners.

-In a large bowl, sift together the flour, sugar, cocoa powder, baking powder, baking soda, and salt to ensure a smooth batter.
+In a large bowl, I sift together the flour, sugar, cocoa powder, baking powder, baking soda, and salt.
+This helps avoid lumps and keeps the batter smooth.

 In a separate bowl or measuring cup, whisk the egg, milk, oil, and vanilla extract until well combined.
 You could also use buttermilk instead of the milk to give this a rich twist!

-Bake for about 18 minutes, or until a toothpick inserted in the center comes out clean.
-Allow the cupcakes to cool in the pan for a few minutes before transferring them to a wire rack to cool completely.
+I bake the cupcakes for about 18 minutes, until a toothpick inserted in the center comes out clean.

 For an elegant touch, chocolate curls can be made using just two ingredients: chopped chocolate and shortening.
 Start by melting them together in a microwave-safe bowl in 15-second intervals, stirring until smooth.